|

 DIALECT LETTER, 1848

-lovers of the dialect everywhere to read and enjoy.
+dialect everywhere to read and enjoy.

 LOOKEL